Lebanon

 Beirut

-Beirut, often referred to as "Paris of the Middle East", is a vibrant hub for sightseeing, networking, and shopping.
-The city has undergone several reconstructions, and today's buildings coexist alongside Ottoman and French colonial structures.
+Beirut, often referred to as the “Paris of the Middle East”, is a vibrant hub for sightseeing, networking, and shopping.

 Capital city: Beirut (population approximately 1 million)